sarahcarey/sarahcarey.github.io/research.md

 <br/>
 ## Flagellate Plant Phylogeny (GoFlag)
 <br/>
-I have also been a part of the [GoFlag project](http://flagellateplants.group.ufl.edu/), the ultimate goal of which is to build a comprehensive phylogeny of all flagellate plants (that is, plants with flagellated sperm), which include mosses, liverworts, hornworts, lycophytes, ferns, and gymnoperms).
-As a graduate research assisant on the project I have helped to organize sample submissions, optimize DNA extractions, train undergraduates on molecular lab work, and analyse Capture-seq data.
+I have also been a part of the [GoFlag project](http://flagellateplants.group.ufl.edu/), the ultimate goal of which is to build a comprehensive phylogeny of all flagellate plants (that is, plants with flagellated sperm), which include mosses, liverworts, hornworts, lycophytes, ferns, and gymnoperms.
+As a graduate research assisant on the project I have helped to organize sample submissions, optimize DNA extractions, train undergraduates on molecular lab work, and analyze Capture-seq data.